 12. Ariston (Nearby)#

-What’s good: Tiropita, spanakopita, bougatsa Price: €2-4 per item Vibe: Quick grab-and-go
+What’s good: Tiropita, spanakopita, bougatsa (custard-filled pastry) Price: €2-4 per item Vibe: Grab-and-go, no seats, no fuss

 Location: Voulis 10, near Syntagma